qfpl/reflex-tutorial/blog/posts/reflex/basics/events.md

 In both cases we have a single `Event`, but it could fire many times.
 This is likely to be pretty different to what you are used to if you are use to an event-handling system where you need to poll for new events, or where you have to set up or otherwise deal with an event loop.

+When you ask for the button click `Event` in `reflex`, you are getting an `Event` which represents all of the clicks of that button across the life of your application.
+You then get the tools to carve out subsets of those button clicks that are interesting to you: all of the button clicks that happened the left shift key is held down, or all of the button clicks that happened while the user had administration privileges.

+## What is a _frame_?

-These points in time aren't measured in sections, but in actions.
+These points in time aren't measured in seconds, but in a logical division of time known as a _frame_ or a _transaction_.
-If an externally triggered `Event` happens, a new logical point in time is created for that `Event`, and no other externally triggered `Event`s will be firing at that point in time.

-These are the observable points of time of the system.
-In `reflex` these are often referred to as _frames_.
-The documentation around the `sodium` library sometimes refers to them as _transactions_.
+Every time an IO action causes an `Event`, that _root_ `Event` will happen in a new frame that is distinct from all of the other frames.

+This means that all of our IO driven `Event`s are serialized before they are processed.
-If you're familiar with ["event sourcing"](https://martinfowler.com/eaaDev/EventSourcing.html), this linearization of event occurrences might seem familiar.
+If you're familiar with ["event sourcing"](https://martinfowler.com/eaaDev/EventSourcing.html), this might seem familiar.

-We can have multiple `Event`s happening in the same frame though, although only one of them will be happening due to something external to the system.
+It is still possibly to have multiple `Event`s firing in the same frame, although it will always be the case that there is one _root_ `Event` and some number of _derived_ `Event`s that are firing in the same frame.

+These frames are the only observable points of time in the FRP system.
+We don't have the ability to observer the relative order in which `Event`s occur within a frame.
+This is a great thing, since it means we don't need to carry that information around in our heads as we try to reason about our applications.

+When working with `Event`s we deal with all firings of an `Event` at once, and `reflex` gives us the tools we need so that we don't have to think about which specific `Event`s are happening in which specific frames.
+Some of those tools will force us to think more about our edge conditions, and after a bit of practice those tools will also encourage us to deal with the edge cases as we become aware of them.

+Frames can still be helpful to know about if you want to understand why some of the things in `reflex` are done the way that they are.

 The simplest way that we can set up a derived `Event` is by defining a new `Event` based on another: